-In all our hotels in Mauritius, guests can recognise approach that will ensure the Beachcomber brand gets stronger the Beachcomber thread starting with the signage at entrances, a common look to all our reception counters, over the years. the collaterals and amenities in rooms and the eight Three teams have been earmarked to help fuel the work: Beautiful rituals that, while being each linked to one of our Ideas & Innovation, Product Development and Green Team. core values, also express the kindness in a Beachcomber A Brand & Quality Assurance department will be set up, way, such as the Beautiful Cocktail, Beautiful Story, working in close collaboration with our Learning & Development Beautiful Concert, Beautiful Lights and Beautiful Table, cell and operations. just to name the main ones.
-This is only the beginning of an exciting journey.
+In all our hotels in Mauritius, guests can recognise the Beachcomber thread starting with the signage at entrances, a common look to all our reception counters, the collaterals and amenities in rooms and the eight Beautiful rituals that, while being each linked to one of our core values, also express the kindness in a Beachcomber way, such as the Beautiful Cocktail, Beautiful Story, Beautiful Concert, Beautiful Lights and Beautiful Table, cell and operations. just to name the main ones.